Top 10 Things To Do In The Cook Islands

 9. Immerse Yourself In Island Life

-As a local MC in Rarotonga once said “The show will begin 5-10 Cook Island minutes from now”.
+As a local MC in Rarotonga once said, “The show will begin 5-10 Cook Island minutes from now”.
 You simply need to visit the islands to understand just how little meaning the concept of time has.
-Start your morning with a walk on the beach, chit-chat with the ladies at the local market, and practice your math in counting the millions of stars at night.
+Start your morning with a walk on the beach, chit-chat with the ladies at the local market, and practice your math by counting the millions of stars at night.
 So delete the word ‘stress’ from the dictionary and enjoy life in the extra slow lane for just a few precious days.

 Driving through giant banyan tree in Aitutaki Cook Islands